 The Products: STEM-based crafts and DIY projects for kids, with supplemental learning kits, booklets, and activities.
 Projects are designed to enhance children’s critical thinking and problem-solving skills through activities that are exciting and fun!

 Every box comes with a copy of TinkerZine magazine, which includes articles about that month’s theme, as well as smaller projects and experiments.
-This month’s theme is Starlight!
-My kids’ favorite projects are always the ones that involve light.
-I do this box with my nine-year-old son, and he loves Tinker Crate!
+This month’s theme is all about feats of engineering!
+I do this box with my ten-year-old son.